Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

 - Class Organizer initiative by HaShalom school students

-Summary of Hackathon part three
+Summary of Hackathon Part Three

 Here is a summary presentation of Hackathon Part Three:

-Free Class magazine who wrote an article on young entrepreneurs at HaShalom school, also wrote about the Hackathon - You are invited to read all about it.
+Free Class magazine, who wrote an article on young entrepreneurs at HaShalom school, also wrote about the Hackathon.
+You are invited to read all about it.

-Here we conclude the first Israeli Hackathon for student entrepreneurs.
+This is the conclusion of the first Israeli Hackathon for student entrepreneurs.